 Online consultations have rapidly transformed from a niche offering into a fundamental pillar of modern healthcare.
-An online medical consultation allows patients to connect with an online doctor using digital tools, making professional medical advice more accessible than ever before.
+An online doctor consultation allows patients to connect with an online doctor using digital tools, making professional medical advice more accessible than ever before.
 Whether you are a patient seeking convenient care or a clinic looking to expand your telemedicine services, virtual care offers a flexible, efficient way to manage health.
 Let's figure out how to get the most out of telemedicine technology and explore what an online consultation means for you.

 What Are Online Consultations and How Do They Work?